Individual Retirement Account (IRA) vs 401(k)

 Account availability: IRA and 401(k) accounts are offered as Traditional and Roth options.
 The former means that contributions are made with pre-tax income, while the latter is made with post-tax contributions.
 The similar availability of these accounts makes it easy to leave a job and roll over your existing 401(k) to a similarly taxed IRA.

-Withdrawal implications: IRA and 401(k) accounts have similar withdrawal rules.
-Investors must wait until 59 ½ to withdraw funds without penalty, true for both Roth and Traditional accounts.
-If you withdraw funds before 59 ½, a 10% additional penalty applies to distributions from Traditional accounts and earnings from Roth accounts.
+Distribution implications: IRA and 401(k) accounts have similar distribution rules.
+Investors must wait until 59 ½ to distribute funds without penalty, true for both Roth and Traditional IRA accounts.
+If you take a distribution of funds before 59 ½, a 10% additional penalty applies to distributions from Traditional accounts and earnings from Roth accounts.
 Keep in mind that investors can withdraw Roth contributions at any time tax and penalty-free since you already paid income taxes.
 There are several exceptions to the 10% penalty, which apply to both IRA and 401(k) accounts.
-Other withdrawal implications include the Roth five-year rule and Traditional IRA Required Minimum Distributions (RMDs).
+Other distribution implications include the Roth five-year rule and Traditional IRA Required Minimum Distributions (RMDs).

 Differences Between an IRA and 401(k)